plone/documentation/manage/deploying/performance/instancesthreads.rst

   loaded from the DB - and the process of unpickling is still expensive.

   An instance may never get enough load so that all available threads are used concurrently.
-In this case you may find in the ZMI (Zope-root -> Control_Panel -> Database -> Main DB) that there are only 2 connections, but you have 4 threads.
+In this case you may find in the Management Interface (Zope-root -> Control_Panel -> Database -> Main DB) that there are only 2 connections, but you have 4 threads.
 That's because there were never 4 connections used in parallel.